ThawaBR/Better-Anime-Character-Hub/README.md

 # Better-Anime-Character-Hub

-Track anime characters and access advanced features in one hub.
+Access all anime characters and advanced features in a single hub.

 ## How to use